engagingnewsproject/enp-platform/wp-content/plugins/custom-twitter-feeds/README.txt

 7. To display a Twitter feed just copy and paste the shortcode into a Twitter widget or page

 == Changelog ==
+= 1.7 =
+* New: Integrations with popular GDPR cookie consent solutions added: Cookie Notice by dFactory, GDPR Cookie Consent by WebToffee, Cookiebot by Cybot A/S, Complianz by Really Simple Plugins, and Borlabs Cookie by Borlabs.
+Visit the Twitter Feed settings page, Customize tab, Advanced section for more information.
+* Tweak: Icon font support was discontinued.
+Only SVGs will be used for icons in feeds.
+* Tweak: Twitter Intents JS updated to the latest version.

 = 1.6.1 =
-* Tweak: Added support for improved dashboard notices on the plugin settings page.
+* Tweak: Added support for dynamic dashboard notices on the plugin settings page.
 * Tweak: HTML attribute rel="noopener noreferrer" added to all outbound links for extra security.
 * Fix: Fixed PHP warning "non-numeric value encountered" when setting the tweet multiplier option to something that wasn't a number.